Quick Answer

 Objective: Master 2-count Ghunna duration

-Method: Use metronome set to 60 BPM
+- Set metronome to 60 BPM (beats per minute)

 Duration: 15 minutes daily for two weeks